hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/NovaProvaMock.md

    called mocking.
 Mocking is a technique by which modules that don't needed to be tested are replaced with <I>mock</I> versions that have simpler and more controllable behavior.
 When NovaProva finds a function whose name starts with the letters <I>mock_</I>, it automatically adds that function as a mock to all the tests defined in the same source file.
 Mocks are automatically installed and uninstalled when the tests start and end respectively.
+Additionally, NovaProva allows dynamic mocks that allow mocks to ba added and removed partway through a test.